Skip to main content

 Who uses it

-Form I-821D is intended for applicants who are seeking consideration for Deferred Action for Childhood Arrivals (DACA).
-This form is specifically for individuals who arrived in the United States as childhood arrivals and meet the eligibility criteria.
-Applicants must have been under the age of 31 as of June 15, 2012, and must have come to the U.S. before their 16th birthday.
-Additionally, they must have continuously resided in the U.S. since June 15, 2007, and have had no lawful status on June 15, 2012.
-This form is used to request both initial consideration and renewal of DACA status.
+Form I-821D is intended for applicants seeking consideration for Deferred Action for Childhood Arrivals (DACA).
+It is specifically for individuals who arrived in the United States as childhood arrivals before their 16th birthday and meet specific criteria.
+To be eligible, applicants must have been under the age of 31 as of June 15, 2012, and have continuously resided in the U.S. since June 15, 2007.
+This form is used both for initial requests and for those seeking renewal of their DACA status.

 When it is used